Debojit-D/arora_summer_school/docs/task_5_navy_challenge.md

 2. the **(x, y) coordinate** where the beam hits a horizontal plane
    *(e.g. the table‑top at height `z = H`)*.

+Note if the height is just by default on which the robot is mounted then z=0.

 A ROS‑Python node must:

 - subscribe to the published **end‑effector pose** (`/end_effector_pose`),